 Salmon are born in freshwater.
 Freshwater streams, estuaries, and associated wetlands provide vital nursery grounds for sockeye salmon.
 Sockeye migrate from freshwater habitats to the ocean to further grow, feed, and mature.
 Adult salmon leave the ocean, enter freshwater, and migrate thousands of miles upstream to spawn, usually in the stream of their birth.
 Some sockeye salmon are not anadromous and spend their entire lives in freshwater.
 In the Pacific Northwest, non-anadromous sockeye are known as "kokanee."

 While in freshwater, juvenile sockeye salmon feed mainly upon zooplankton (tiny floating animals), amphipods (small, shrimp-like crustaceans), and insects.
 In the ocean, sockeye salmon continue to feed on zooplankton but also eat larval and small adult fishes and occasionally squid.
 Fish (including other salmon) and birds feed on juvenile salmon.
-Sharks, lampreys, and marine mammals prey on adult salmon in the ocean; bears and occasionally wolves and eagles feed on sockeye salmon in freshwater.
+Sharks, lampreys, and marine mammals prey on adult salmon in the ocean; bears, eagles, and occasionally wolves feed on sockeye salmon in freshwater.

-Sockeye salmon are one of the smaller species of Pacific salmon, measuring 1½ to 2½ feet in length and weighing 4 to 15 pounds.
+Sockeye salmon are one of the smaller species of Pacific salmon, measuring 1.5 to 2.5 feet in length and weighing 4-15 pounds.
 Kokanee (non-anadromous sockeye) rarely exceed 1.2 feet in length.
 Sea-going sockeye salmon have iridescent silver flanks, a white belly, and a metallic green-blue top, giving them their "blueback" name.
 Some fine black speckling may occur on the back, but the large spots typical of other Pacific salmon are absent.
 While in freshwater, juveniles have the same general coloring as immature sockeye salmon in the ocean but are less iridescent.
 Juveniles also have dark, oval parr marks on their sides.
 These short parr marks rarely extend below the lateral line.

 As sockeye salmon return to their freshwater spawning grounds, their heads turn green and their bodies turn bright red, hence their other common name, “red” salmon.
 Males develop a humped back and hooked jaws filled with tiny, visible teeth.